-• Demanding a relationship with someone, promising to raise their grade or help them get promoted; when they refuse, you treat them unfairly when grading or evaluating them.
-Making unnecessary physical contact with someone; when they disapprove, you become angry or start harassing them.

-- Making stereotypical remarks about gender, such as "Women are so..." or "What kind of a man would..." - Forcing someone to pour your drink at a social event, or making someone sing a duet with you at karaoke. - Discriminatory treatment of someone who is homosexual or gender dysphoric.
+- Demanding a relationship with someone, promising to raise their grade or help them get promoted; when they refuse, you treat them unfairly when grading or evaluating them.
+Making unnecessary physical contact with someone; when they disapprove, you become angry or start harassing them. - Making stereotypical remarks about gender, such as "Women are so..." or "What kind of a man would..." - Forcing someone to pour your drink at a social event, or making someone sing a duet with you at karaoke. - Using discriminatory language or behavior regarding sexual minorities.